mkinkela1/vr-hotelo/LARGE_FILE_UPLOAD.md

    - Monitor the upload progress

 3. **Watch the logs for:**
+   - ✅ DNS lookup success messages (if DNS failed before)
-   - No DNS resolution errors
+   - ✅ No `EAI_AGAIN` DNS resolution errors
-   - No connection timeouts
+   - ✅ No connection timeouts
-   - Successful multipart upload completion
+   - ✅ Successful multipart upload completion
+   - ✅ Retry attempts increasing (should see attempts > 1 if there are transient issues)

 ## Best Practices

 ### For Files 100MB - 1GB

 - Default settings work well
 - Uploads typically complete in 1-5 minutes

 ### For Files 1GB - 3GB

 - Allow 5-15 minutes for upload
 - Monitor network stability

 ### For Files 3GB+

 - Allow 15-30 minutes for upload
 - Ensure stable network connection
 - Consider uploading during off-peak hours